microsoft/encoder-decoder-slm/README.md

 cd encoder-decoder-slm
 torchrun --nproc_per_node=${GPU_COUNT} -m mu.train_text2text_by_kd
 ```
-Note that the KD training code references a 'teacher.pt' (which should be placed at `artifacts/models/teacher.pt`) which is a LoRA fine-tuned version of Phi-3-mini available on Hugging Face.
+Note that the KD training code references a 'teacher.pt' (which should be placed at `artifacts/models/teacher.pt`) that is a Phi-3-mini with a LoRA finetuned on Squad-v2.0 available on Hugging Face.

 ⭐ Star this repository to get notified when we release the rest of the codes and models!